Sunrise to Sunset: Beachfront Camping in Texas

 Ferry: Free to board the ferry that takes you on a 10-minute ride to Port Aransas.
 Ferry runs 24 hours/7 days a week.
 It may close due to weather conditions if needed.
 During the busy season it could be an hour or more wait to board the ferry.
 If you are traveling by RV or large trailer, check out the Ferry rules for weight limits.

 Grocery store: Family Center IGA Food Store.
-This is a smaller family-owned grocery store but we were able to find what we needed.
+This is a smaller family-owned grocery store, but we were able to find what we needed.
+Total for our groceries $71.86 in 2021.

 Address: 418 S Alister Street, Port Aransas.
 Hours: Sunday to Thursday 7am to 10pm, Friday and Saturday 7am to 11pm (summer hours).